mm80843/T3.5/docs/bp_2.md

 ### Value proposition

-Embedding resilient thinking into the architectural design will result in the mitigation of extra costs that might be endured during a pandemic crisis.
-Further, as there is a push toward more resilient infrastructure, incorporating this measure at the start of the project will most surely mean compliance with future norms that are on the horizon.
+Embedding a resilient concept into architectural design will have the effect of reducing the additional costs that could be incurred during a pandemic crisis.
+And as the trend is toward more resilient infrastructure, incorporating this measure at the beginning of the project will certainly result in meeting future standards on the horizon.

 ### Capabilities